Tool Engineering

 Transferable Competencies

-- Interface Design: Usability principles, documentation, examples
+- Interface Design: Usability principles, documentation, examples, error handling

-- Semantic Engineering: Natural language understanding, embeddings
+- Semantic Engineering: Natural language understanding, embedding-based search

-- Software Engineering: Modularity, composability, error handling
+- Software Engineering: Modularity, composability, error handling, testing

 - Information Architecture: Categorization, tagging, metadata design

-Common Pitfalls
+Common Pitfalls to Avoid

 - Ambiguous schemas: Vague parameter descriptions lead to agent errors